opatiny/octanis-internship-workbook/docs/mechanics/3D-printing/printsParameters.md

 - Date : 2019.07.15
 - Printer: black PLA Renkforce
-- Print settings: 0.2mm
+- Print settings: 0.2mm Draft
 - Filament: PLA (black)
 - Infill: 20%

 -> print failed because the bed moved (one of the magnets unglued), so I glued the magnet in placed with hot glue and ran it again

+**Problem:** on the contrary of the Prusa printers, the quality is not good enough for the M3 thread to work.

 ### corner 2 parts v2 (with thread)

 - Date : 2019.07.15
 - Printer: black PLA Renkforce
-- Print settings: 0.2mm
+- Print settings: 0.2mm Draft
 - Filament: PLA (black)
 - Infill: 20%

+-> print failed again: larger part did not stick to surface properly -> **solution:** add brim, in Cura, check the "adhesion" box

 ### oibus104 lid